86 energy tariffs set to end in December

-We’ve drawn out the energy tariffs that will be ending in June 2018, so if yours is one of the 52 on the list, you might want to take the opportunity to find a new deal that could save you money.
+Our snapshot lists the 86 energy tariffs that end in December 2019, so if yours is on the list, now’s the time to look for a new deal that could save you money.

 While we know that some of you can be put off switching energy providers, many of you have already discovered that it can be worth it and have benefited from some amazing energy deals.

 So what kind of savings can be made with these switches?
 Some of the figures might surprise you.

 Customers who switched with us in November 2019 to E.ON’s Fix Online Exclusive Plus tariff made an average saving of £506.
 The next highest saving was with EDF Energy, as customers who switched to the Simply Online 1 Year Fix Dec20v3 tariff saved an average of £360.